 The Defensive Masterclass

 Antetokounmpo’s defensive performance against James extended throughout the fourth quarter, not just those final possessions.
 The Greek Freak took personal responsibility for guarding LeBron whenever the game’s intensity demanded it, abandoning the switching schemes that typically characterize modern NBA defense in favor of old-fashioned one-on-one lockdown coverage.
-James finished with 26 points, 10 assists, and nine rebounds, a near triple-double that would constitute a dominant performance for almost any other player.
+James finished with 26 points, 10 assists, and nine rebounds, per Basketball Reference, a near triple-double that would constitute a dominant performance for almost any other player.
 Against Antetokounmpo’s relentless pressure, it felt like the Lakers star was working twice as hard for every basket.

 The steal two possessions later demonstrated equally impressive defensive instincts.
 James attempted to protect the ball, knowing that Antetokounmpo would be physical in pursuit of a turnover.
 Giannis timed his reach perfectly, poking the ball away without making contact that would send James to the free-throw line.
 The play required not just athleticism but discipline, the understanding that a foul in that situation would give James two free throws and a chance to tie the game.
 Antetokounmpo made the difficult play look routine, a testament to his development as a complete two-way force.